k8up-io/k8up/docs/getting-started.md

 helm install appuio/k8up
 ```

-### Install Minio
+### Install MinIO

-[Minio](https://min.io/) is a distributed object storage service for high performance, high scale data infrastructures.
+[MinIO](https://min.io/) is a distributed object storage service for high performance, high scale data infrastructures.
 It is a drop in replacement for AWS S3 in your own environment.
 We are going to install it to simulate a remote S3 bucket where our backups are going to be stored.

 ```bash
 helm install stable/minio
 ```

-Then make Minio available locally in Minikube:
+Then make MinIO available locally in Minikube:

 ```bash
 kubectl create -f https://github.com/minio/minio/blob/master/docs/orchestration/kubernetes/minio-standalone-pvc.yaml?raw=true